Gunivers/Bookshelf/docs/block.md

 `get` : Gives the executing entity a score corresponding to a unique identifier of the block + blockstate located where the function is executed.

-- The result is stored on the score `glib.blockId`
+- The result is stored on the score `bs.blockId`

 *Example:*